 2) Nutrition and hydration

 Your Terrier’s diet may need some adjustments in winter.
-Dogs often burn more calories while staying warm so that they may need more food.
+Dogs often burn more calories while staying warm, so they may need more food.

 Talk to your vet about increasing your dog’s food intake.
 Make sure to provide fresh, unfrozen water at all times.
 Some dogs drink less in winter, which can lead to dehydration.